The Dog that Healed Me

 Let me explain with some context…

 In early 2022, we adopted a tiny mixed-breed puppy from Alabama through a rescue in Chicago.
 He had the body of a Corgi, the coat of a German Shepherd, and the eyes and tail (and howl) of a Husky.
-We named him Merlin loved him with our whole hearts.
+We named him Merlin and we loved him with our whole hearts.

 Merlin grew into a headstrong pup without much bite control.
 In his eagerness to play, he often disregarded Maverick's "no." He used his teeth too frequently and roughly with her and with us.
 In the fall of 2022, he caught and killed a squirrel in our backyard — an event that would become an inflection point.
 Merlin began harassing Maverick relentlessly and frequently drawing blood during their "play" sessions.
 She became afraid of him, hiding in our basement, reluctant to engage in play or goofiness even with us, seemingly because she didn't want to "provoke" Merlin.